vinhphu3000/magnolia-docker-1/README.md

 	docker run --name some-magnolia -p 8080:8080 -d trimm/magnolia

-The Magnolia instances will be available at [docker.host:8080/magnoliaAuthor](http://docker.host:8080/magnoliaAuthor) and [docker.host:8080/magnoliaPublic](http://docker.host:8080/magnoliaPublic) .
+The Magnolia instances will be available at [docker.host:8080/magnoliaAuthor](http://docker.host:8080/magnoliaAuthor) and [docker.host:8080/magnoliaPublic](http://docker.host:8080/magnoliaPublic).
-The default login for the admin interface is *superuser* / *superuser*
+The default login for the admin interface is *superuser* / *superuser*.